 Finally, the last component of my daily journaling routine is a to-do list.

-This is where the second to-do list comes in.
+That’s where the second to-do list comes into play.

 The second list reminds me of daily tasks such as meetings and work-related to-dos.
 It is a pretty straightforward planner with activities to cross off.

-The purpose of these lists is to help you advance toward your objectives, not to confuse you with unnecessary trivia.
+The purpose of these lists is to help you advance in life – not to add unnecessary trivia.

 Summary of my daily journaling routine and final thoughts

-- My daily journaling hacks include the use of 3 different journals, each serving a specific purpose.
+- My daily journaling hacks include the use of three different journals, each serving a specific purpose.

 - Secondly, I use customized questions to evaluate every day in the context of my personal growth endeavors